remotion-dev/remotion/packages/docs/docs/3-0-migration.md

 ## Remotion is built with React 18 types

-The Remotion components adhere to version 18 of `@types/react` and `@types/react-dom`.
+The Remotion components adhere to [version 18 of `@types/react` and `@types/react-dom`](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/56210).
 Minor type errors may occur that can be resolved by adjusting your components.
 We recommend that you upgrade the `@types/react` package yourself.

+**Upgrade path:** [Update to React 18](/docs/react-18) - optional but recommended.

 ## `renderFrames()`/`renderStill()`: `compositionId` parameter removed